CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Separated ramp-making from mouseDown.
     - Brings bird to portal when it is close.
         - TO DO:
-            - Reset the game when you 'win'.
+            - [x] Reset the game when you 'win'
             - Considering level class but unsure of contents.
             - Considering a start page and pause/restart.
             - Considering a random float to subtract/add